-- 8) Following the conference, CUPE National will help locals in all regions access the tools, resources and reports used at the conference. - 9) CUPE is strong and effective when we mobilize our members to stand up for their rights and for social justice and equality. - 10) Our members are our ultimate strength and we must reconnect with rank-and-file CUPE members.
+7) In 2017, CUPE will hold a national conference on the theme of "Building local union power" to showcase best practices and tools that help us: a) build strong and inclusive locals with bargaining power.b) engage and mobilize our members.c) meet our union's strategic objectives.
+8) Following the conference, CUPE National will help locals in all regions access the tools, resources and reports used at the conference.
+9) CUPE is strong and effective when we mobilize our members to stand up for their rights and for social justice and equality.
+10) Our members are our ultimate strength and we must recon- nect with rank-and-file CUPE members.
 Our effectiveness as a union depends on engaging and mobilizing our members.
-To do that we will: - a) Review and assess the Fairness program.
+To do that we will: a) Review and assess the Fairness program.
 Many locals have achieved a great deal of success with the Fairness program, but much remains to be done to ensure its implementation across the entire union.
-Learning from our successes and challenges, CUPE will continue our commitment to developing the Fairness program for increased success. - b) The review and assessment of the Fairness program will include establishing a consensus on the objective of the program, identifying opportunities for reporting back, and ensuring that the material uses clear language and considering whether other languages or formats would enhance accessibility. - c) Promote the use of the Fairness program in all locals. - d) Build electronic member communications capacity for mass mobilization. - e) Provide support to local unions to maintain and use electronic membership contact lists. - 11) We will continue building strong locals by engaging all members in the union.
-We will do this by: - a) Identifying the barriers, including communication, accessibility and financial, that prevent precariously-employed members from being more involved in our union, and developing ways of removing these barriers. - b) Developing member education and tools to support locals in implementing Strategic Directions and building local union capacity. - c) Creating more accessible opportunities for leadership training and development, including for young and new members. - d) Encouraging local union leaders to bring more young members into active roles in locals, bargaining committees and other union structures. - e) Conducting our second national membership survey to inform and guide our union on building a more inclusive union, meeting our members' needs, and engaging our members.
-We will consult our equity-seeking members in the development of this survey. - f) CUPE will undertake a review of internal policies and services we provide to members and locals when dealing with criminal activity such as member-to-member sexual violence.
-This review includes both internal processes and our dealings with employers who have the legal obligation to provide safe workplaces.
+Learning from our successes and challenges, CUPE will continue our commitment to developing the Fairness program for increased success. b) Promote the use of the Fairness program in all locals. c) Build electronic member communications capacity for mass mobilization. d) Provide support to local unions to maintain and use electronic membership contact lists.
+11) We will continue building strong locals by engaging all members in the union.
+We will do this by: a) Identifying the barriers, including financial, that prevent precarious members from being more involved in our union, and developing ways of removing these barriers. b) Developing member education and tools to support locals in implementing Strategic Directions and building local union capacity.